nimblehq/elixir-templates/.github/wiki/Contribution.md

 end
 ```

-The module should implement `do_apply` callbacks of a behaviour
+The module should implement `do_apply` callbacks of a behaviour.

-With a new corresponding test file at `test/nimble_template/addons/variants/phoenix/web/addon_test.exs`
+With a new corresponding test file at `test/nimble_template/addons/variants/phoenix/web/addon_test.exs`.

-Then call `NimbleTemplate.Addons.Phoenix.Web.SampleAddon.apply(project)` inside `lib/nimble_template/templates/variants/phoenix/web/template.ex` which will be executed on Terminal prompt
+Then call `NimbleTemplate.Addons.Phoenix.Web.SampleAddon.apply(project)` inside `lib/nimble_template/templates/variants/phoenix/web/template.ex` file which will be executed on Terminal prompt.

 ## Functions

-These are functions from `NimbleTemplate.Generator` which can be called
+These are functions from `NimbleTemplate.Generator` which can be called.

 `copy_directory(source_path, target_path, binding \\ [])`